bixycler/UniinfoNotes/pages/Workspace.md

 						  CLOCK: [2024-12-29 Sun 21:06:08]
 						  :END:
 							- This checkstop is required so that all hidden ones can be [revealed](((674c11d4-894a-46d1-b653-5e8148773d7a))).
+							- The master plan keeps the mind near the root, and have a bird's eye view.
 							- DOING Design ((6651adea-52dd-4aa8-9942-a75af9a6a23f)) as a **master plan**, with `/Deadline`, `/Scheduled`, and [query](https://discuss.logseq.com/t/query-to-list-task-by-priority-scheduled-deadline-in-the-near-future/24642) ... id:: 67715d03-9dbc-42b0-8589-064396a9c52b
 							  :LOGBOOK: